JonCooperWorks/wgrpcd/README.md

 `wgrcpd` also supports optional OAuth2 using [auth0](https://auth0.com/)'s [Machine to Machine](https://auth0.com/machine-to-machine) offering.
 I recommend using it if you will be running `wgrpcd` on a separate host from its client(s).
 I use it to put `wgrpcd` clients on Heroku while being able to revoke access and maintain better audit logs of access to `wgrpcd`.
-Use the `-auth0` flag to enable OAuth2, and pass your auth0 [Domain and API Identifier](https://auth0.com/docs/get-started/set-up-apis) with the `-openid-domain` and `-openid-api-identifier` flags.
+Pass `auth0` to the `-openid-provider` flag to enable auth0 and pass your auth0 [Domain and API Identifier](https://auth0.com/docs/get-started/set-up-apis) with the `-openid-domain` and `-openid-api-identifier` flags.

 In order to access the methods on the gRPC API, you'll have to add scopes to auth0.
 You can copy them from the [Permissions](#permissions) section below.